aarontran/g309.2-0.6/Notes.md

 With imperfect models and pgstat/cstat -- how can I perform model tests?
 To discriminate clearly, instead of playing by eye.

-TODO: equivalent width image.
-Procedure of Hwang, Petre, Holt for Cas A.
-    think about what equivalent width measures.  how to tessellate or bin. should we scale out kT dependence, or ionization dependence?
-    (that's basically just getting to abundance - requires assumption on underlying plasma)
-    equivalent width is useful because it's independent of our model

-Study iron in more detail: bounds on iron mass as a function of temperature?

 TODO (lower priority):
 - fit with O, Ne, Mg, Si, S, Ar, Ca, Fe free (must be done by hand)